jowo21/Hospital-Readmissions-Data-Analysis-Project/README.md

 <img width="470" height="693" alt="image" src="https://github.com/user-attachments/assets/b695f65e-4e2a-4148-87f5-a551559de6de" />

 ### Insights and Recommendations:

-Based on the number and type of visits before patient’s first hospital visit, there is a higher number of readmission rates that contribute to a lower number of healthcare visits prior to admission.
-My suggestion is that the hospital should focus on educating the patient on overall compliance by making their other appointments and seek out care from their primary providers on a regular basis.
-There should also be an increase in communication between the hospital and the patient’s primary providers if possible to better discuss the patient’s needs and care.

 Patients who have circulatory, respiratory, and diabetes diagnoses are the most likely to be readmitted.
 Suggestion is to increase the care of these patients.
 Combined with the data that reflects the time that patients spend in the hospital, it is recommended to seek increased stays for patient’s with these diagnoses.